-late 15c., mappe "bundle of yarn, etc., fastened to the end of a stick for cleaning or spreading pitch on a ship's decks," from Walloon (French) mappe "napkin," from Latin mappa "napkin" (see map (n.)).
+late 15c., mappe "bundle of coarse yarn, cloth, etc., fastened to the end of a stick for cleaning or spreading pitch on a ship's decks," perhaps from Walloon (French) mappe "napkin," from Latin mappa "napkin" (see map (n.)).
 Modern spelling by 1660s.
-Of hair, from 1847.
-Grose ["Dictionary of the Vulgar Tongue," Grose, 1788] has mopsqueezer "A maid servant, particularly a housemaid."
+General sense, of such an implement for cleaning floors, windows, etc., is from 1610s.
+Of smaller utensils of the same sort used for cleaning dishes, etc., by 1869.
+Of anything having the shape or appearance of a mop (especially hair), by 1847.
+Grose ["Dictionary of the Vulgar Tongue," 1788] has mopsqueezer "A maid servant, particularly a housemaid."